If you aren’t getting any attention from your resume you may well be thinking,”What’s wrong with my resume?”

-Over the past 14 years of coaching over 1,000 clients who have gone through career transition, I’ve only come across two resumes that didn’t need at least a little work to make them stronger!
+Over the past 20 years of coaching over 8,000 clients who have gone through one, or more career transitions, I’ve only come across two resumes that didn’t need at least a little work to make them stronger!

 So you’re looking for a job.
 I expect you’re using all the job search methods available including working with recruiters, making applications for advertised roles, networking and targeting companies directly.

-For all that you need a resume – a soft copy for emailed applications and to attach to an application through a job search portal such as www.seek.com.au or www.jobsdb.com and a hard copy to produce when chatting over a coffee during a networking meeting, or the content of your resume readily available to include in your LinkedIn profile so your online presence works for you.
+You need a resume – a soft copy for emailed applications and to attach to an application through a job search portal such as www.seek.com.au or www.jobsdb.com and a hard copy to produce when chatting over a coffee during a networking meeting.

 - Choose a fuss-free layout that provides enough white space so the resume is easy to read.
 Ensure the design suits the industry and job function you are targeting (for example, a graphic designer’s resume will need a more creative look than a finance professional’s resume)

 - Keep the font size no smaller than 10 point font and provide enough white space so it’s easy to read

 - Aim for 2-3 pages to include the information that is RELEVANT for the role, there is no need to include everything that you’ve done over your career

 - Ensure your name and contact details (mobile phone and email address are requirements) are clearly visible at the top of the resume (this may sound obvious but I’ve received resumes that haven’t had this basic information on page one!